claycarpenter/github-wordpress-plugin/src/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Retrieves full files or snippets from a public GitHub repository, displaying the code in your blog with syntax highlighting.
+Embeds syntax-highlighted GitHub repo content into your blog posts.

 == Description ==

-This plugin can retrieve either the full content or a snippet from a file hosted in a public GitHub repository.
+This plugin embeds the content of a public GitHub repository into your WordPress posts.
+It's capable of retrieving either the full content or a snippet of a file.
 The code will be displayed with syntax highlighting and line numbers.

-Now support content caching for improved page responsiveness and load times.
+Now supports content caching for improved page responsiveness and load times.

 Syntax highlighting is provided by the [Sunlight JS](http://sunlightjs.com/ "Sunlight JS") syntax highlighter.
 Many thanks to those involved in that project!